Locally Consistent Parsing for Text Indexing in Small Space: Missing Details for the Deterministic Selection

-\paragraph{Type~\ref{item:type_edge}} Let $q_{i'+\tilde{k}}$ for $1\le\tilde{k}\le c\log^*n$ be the position at the end of the type~\ref{item:type_edge} sub-blocks sequence.
-Since all blocks in the sequence are shorter than $(3/2)^{\mu+1}$, then as shown in the proof in the case of type~\ref{item:type_cointossing} it follows that the blocks at level $\mu$ are forward synchronized from $q_{i'}$ and $q_{j'}$ up to $q_{i'+\tilde{k}}$ and $q_{j'+\tilde{k}}$ respectively.
+\paragraph{Type~\ref{item:type_edge}.} Let $q_{i'+\tilde{k}}$ for $1\le\tilde{k}\le c\log^*n$ be the first position to the right of the type~\ref{item:type_edge} sub-blocks sequence.
+Since all blocks in the sequence are shorter than $(3/2)^{\mu+1}$, then as shown in the proof of the previous case (type~\ref{item:type_cointossing}) it follows that the blocks at level $\mu$ are forward synchronized from $q_{i'}$ and $q_{j'}$ up to $q_{i'+\tilde{k}}$ and $q_{j'+\tilde{k}}$ respectively.
 Remark that if $q_{j'+\tilde{k}+1}$ is the start of sub-block shorter than $(3/2)^{\mu+1}$, then an equal block must start at $q_{i'+\tilde{k}}$.
-Since $q_{i'+\tilde{k}}$ is the first position after a type~\ref{item:type_edge} sequence, if it is the beginning if a short sub-block, then it must be the beginning of a type~\ref{item:type_contiguous} sub-blocks sequence.
+Since $q_{i'+\tilde{k}}$ is the first position after a type~\ref{item:type_edge} sequence, if it is the beginning of a short sub-block, then it must be the beginning of a type~\ref{item:type_contiguous} sub-blocks sequence.
 In that case $q_{i'+\tilde{k}+2}< p_{i+1}+2(3/2)^{\mu}c\log^*n$ and thus from the forward synchronization assumption it follows that $q_{j'+\tilde{k}}$ is also the beginning of a type~\ref{item:type_contiguous} sub-blocks sequence.
 Therefore in any case $q_{j'+\tilde{k}}$ is also the end of a type~\ref{item:type_edge} sequence.

-Since in the case of a type~\ref{item:type_edge} sub-block, picking a position for the next level is dependent only on the distance from the end of the sequence and the sequence's length, and since the positions of $p_{i}$ and $p_{j}$ are synchronized up to the end of the sequence, it follows that $p_{j+1}=p_{j} + {\mu+1,i+1} - {\mu+1,i}$.
+Since in the case of a type~\ref{item:type_edge} sub-block, picking a position for the next level depends only on the distance from the end of the sequence and the sequence's length, and since the positions of $p_{i}$ and $p_{j}$ are synchronized up to the end of the sequence, it follows that $p_{j+1}=p_{j} + p_{i+1} - p_{i}$.

 \end{proof}